GenSpectrum/LAPIS/docs/source/reference/monkeypox.rst

 - ``/sample/fasta`` - to get original (unaligned) sequences
 - ``/sample/fasta-aligned`` - to get aligned sequences

 The API returns a response (data) based on a query to one of the endpoints.
 You can view a response in your browser, or use the data programmatically.
-We'll provide some examples in R.

 Query Format
 ~~~~~~~~~~~~